 - identify barriers and best practices in supporting seniors with intellectual disabilities to participate in senior centre programs;

 - provide knowledge, strategies, and/or resources to facilitate the participation of seniors with intellectual disabilities in senior centre programs; and

 - identify best practices in supporting seniors with intellectual disabilities in various activities in the broader community.

-This project will engage three groups of stakeholders: a) community senior centres, b) people aging with intellectual disabilities, and c) agencies supporting these individuals.
-In this project, up to 15 people aging with intellectual disabilities will participate in one or more programs of their choice at select senior centres in their community.
-While providing necessary support, the project team will monitor their experiences and outcomes through interviews with those involved in the process.
+This project engaged three groups of stakeholders: a) community senior centres, b) people aging with intellectual disabilities, and c) agencies supporting these individuals.
+In this project, people aging with intellectual disabilities participated in one or more programs of their choice at select senior centres in their community.
+While providing necessary support, the project team monitored their experiences and outcomes through interviews with those involved in the process.